prestongarno/trywithres-compat/README.md

 #### Standalone dependency to support migrating Android apps from [retrolambda](https://github.com/orfjackal/retrolambda) to Android Studio 2.4, which now comes with support for [some Java 8 features out of the box]().
 While Google is rumored to be providing support for try-with-resources ['hopefully sometime soon'](https://www.reddit.com/r/androiddev/comments/65f2rb/java_8_language_features_support_update/dgaqpak/), I decided make a standalone tool to do this until Google provides a fix for Android Studio 2.4.

-Quick note about the GPL license - with this being a compilation only dependency with no runtime library/linkage, the same classpath exception applies here that covers javac: unless you extend this library, you are free to use this as you wish, covered under whatever license you want :)
+<sup>Quick note about the GPL license - with this being a compilation only dependency with no runtime library/linkage, the same classpath exception applies here that covers javac: unless you extend this library, you are free to use this as you wish, covered under whatever license you want :)</sup>

 ## How to use with gradle: